Updated-NoCheatPlus/Docs/Settings/General.md

 <br>Note that the `cancel` flag currently supports cancellation with probability: instead of cancelling an action 100% of the time, you can tell NoCheatPlus that said action only has a probability of actually getting cancelled, by specifying the probability in percentage (`x%`) before the cancel flag (e.g.: `10%cancel`).
 Can be used in combat, for instance, to not immediately cancel a hit.

 <br>_Taking the previously illustrated example:_</br>
-* Interval 1: If players don't reach at least 2 VL, NoCheatPlus will do nothing, as we don't have any specified action before 2 VL.
+* Interval 1: If players don't reach at least 2 VL, NoCheatPlus will do nothing, as we don't have anything specified before 2 VL.
 * Interval 2: After a player has reached at least 2 VL the `log` action will be executed.
-* Interval 3: After 10 VL we then start to cancel whatever has been detected by the check and then execute the `log` action.
+* Interval 3: After 10 VL we then start to cancel whatever has been detected by the check and execute the `log` action.
 * Interval 4: In the final interval, after a player has reached VL 50, we cancel, then `log` and finally we execute the `cmdc` action (which will kick the player in this case).

 ## Strings usage
 Strings are defined at the file's bottom part; you can think of them as aliases.
 A string can be used to either log something into NoCheatPlus' logging stream or execute a command.
 This enables server owners to do almost anything they wish to do upon detections.
-* **`cmd`** and **`cmdc`** are used to tell NoCheatPlus to execute a command action (defined in the strings section).
-The latter will force NoCheatPlus to recognize and use color codes (`&`).
+* **`cmd`** and **`cmdc`** are used to tell NoCheatPlus to execute a command action.
+The latter will force NoCheatPlus to recognize color codes (`&`).
-* **`log`** is the action used to tell NoCheatPlus to log a message (defined in the strings section) into its logging stream (console, in-game or flat file).
+* **`log`** is used to tell NoCheatPlus to log a message into its logging stream (console, in-game or flat file).
 <br>The template for strings is as it follows:</br>
 ![StringsExplenation](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Resources/StringsExplenation.gif)
-<br>Do note that normal messages need to be specified at the start/end with quotes. (eg.: 'your message here').<br>
+<br>Do note that normal messages need start and ending quotes. (eg.: 'your message here').<br>

 <br>_Taking the previously illustrated example:_</br>
 * The default message for the `fdirectionlowvl` string is as it follows: